Oregon Route 126: Springfield to Prineville

-OR 126 travels east on the McKenzie River Scenic Byway, flanking the McKenzie River for most of its length from Springfield into the Cascade Range.
-It turns north at Belknap Springs and follows the Clear Lake-Belknap Springs Highway, passing the eponymous Clear Lake.
-The highway merges with US 20 near Crescent Mountain and begins a concurrency that continues through Sanitam Junction (the terminus of OR 22) and Sisters.
-OR 242 is an alternative route between Belknap Springs and Sister that travels between Mount Washington and the Sisters.
+OR 126 continues east as McKenzie Highway No. 15 and the McKenzie River Scenic Byway, flanking the McKenzie River for most of its length from Springfield into the Cascade Range.
+It turns north at Belknap Springs and follows the Clear Lake–Belknap Springs Highway No. 215, passing the eponymous Clear Lake.
+The highway merges with US 20 near Crescent Mountain and begins a concurrency that continues through Santiam Junction (the terminus of OR 22) and Sisters as Santiam Highway No. 16.
+OR 242 is an alternative route between Belknap Springs and Sisters that travels between Mount Washington and the Three Sisters.

-East of Sisters, OR 126 splits from US 20 (which turns southeast towards Bend) and continues east onto the Sisters-Redmond Highway.
-The highway crosses the Deschutes River and travels through Redmond, where it is briefly concurrent with US 97's bypass of the city.
-OR 126 travels southeast on the Ochoco Highway from Redmond, passing its commercial airport, to reach its eastern terminus at U.S. Route 26 (US 26) in Prineville.
+East of Sisters, OR 126 splits from US 20 (which turns southeast towards Bend) and continues east onto the Sisters-Redmond Highway and resumes its designation as McKenzie Highway No. 15.
+The highway crosses Deschutes River and travels through Redmond, where it is briefly concurrent with US 97's bypass of the city.
+OR 126 travels southeast on Ochoco Highway No. 41 from Redmond, passing its commercial airport, to reach its eastern terminus at U.S. Route 26 (US 26) in Prineville.